pingcap/docs-cn/tikv-configuration-file.md

 ### `end-point-slow-log-threshold`

-+ The time threshold for a TiDB's push down request to print slow log
++ The time threshold for a TiDB's push-down request to output slow log.
+If the processing time is longer than this threshold, the slow logs are output.
 + Default value: `"1s"`
 + Minimum value: `0`